chrisbarrett/elisp-namespaces/readme.md

 # Elisp Namespaces

 A straight-forward implementation of namespaces for Emacs LISP.
 Helps you keep the global namespace clean and protect your functions from prying REPLs.

 Requires Emacs 24 or later.

+### Why Does Emacs Need Namespaces?

+Elisp doesn't have namespaces, so package authors tend to use prefixes to separate their identifiers and avoid clobbering.
+For instance, if you have yasnippet installed you can run `M-x describe-function yas<TAB>` see every function defined by that feature.
+This level of exposure makes it hard to distinguish the intended interface from volatile internal details.

+At a deeper level, a single global namespace makes elisp programming more annoying than it needs to be.
+I *agonize* over what to name my utility functions, because all the good names are taken.
+And prefixing everything by hand is so *manual*.

+This `namespace` package provides that basic level of encapsulation using a couple of simple macros, as well as conveniences to simplify your emacs configuration.
+Elisp doesn't have reader macros, so there's not as much sugar as I'd like.
+You'll learn to love the `@` symbol!

 ## Installation